Patrons are our champions advancing the CU cause through all that they do

 Mr Bruce Djité – Ambassador (Sports)

-Bruce is currently the CEO of the Committee for Adelaide and Deputy Chair of the West Beach Trust, he also sits on the boards of the South Australian Multicultural Commission, Australia Day Council of South Australia, the Children’s University Advocacy Board and is a SA Regional Committee Member of the Winston Churchill Trust.
-Bruce is a Football Analyst on Network 10 and an Ambassador for the 2023 FIFA Women’s World Cup.
+Bruce is the Executive Director of the SA Division of the Property Council of Australia.
+He is currently the Deputy Chair of the West Beach Trust and sits on the boards of the South Australian Multicultural Commission, Children’s University Advocacy Board and is a South Australian Regional Committee Member of the Winston Churchill Trust.
+Bruce is also a Football Analyst on Paramount+ and Network 10 and a Beyond Greatness Champion for the 2023 FIFA Women’s World Cup.

 Have a question you’d like to ask?
 Send us a message here!